 Professional experience

-- 2012 – 2016: PhD student and scientific staff of University Greifswald’s Institute of Physics
+- 2012 – 2016: PhD student and scientific assistant at the University of Greifswald, Institute of Physics

 - 2016-2020: PostDoc at the Max-Planck-Institute for Plasma Physics (IPP)